Rights to photography

 What is the right to photograph?

-Photography forms a major part of LEGRAND LESAGE-CATEL GAULTIER case load.
+Photography forms a major part of LEGRAND LESAGE-CATEL case load.
 In the contemporary cultural context of omnipresent images and communication, especially digital, rights to photographic work are heavily impacted.

 Photography, be it undertaken for artistic, documentary or advertising purposes, falls under Article L. 112-2 of the French Code of Intellectual Property within the scope of droit d’auteur or copyright, provided that the work bears the marks of its author’s personality, and that it proceeds from choices made “freely and creatively”.

-LEGRAND LESAGE-CATEL GAULTIER specialist lawyers advise companies and photographers on the degree of protection afforded and the manner in which photographic work may be exploited, supporting them in their disputes before the courts and other bodies.
+LEGRAND LESAGE-CATEL specialist lawyers advise companies and photographers on the degree of protection afforded and the manner in which photographic work may be exploited, supporting them in their disputes before the courts and other bodies.

 Fundamentally at issue is the extent to which a photograph is an original work of personal creation (are photos staged?
 Which interveners or collaborative digital techniques are involved in photo shoots?…).